Xing Fei: Career

-In 2015, Xing Fei became known after appearing in the variety program Grade One Freshman.
+In 2015, Xing became known after appearing in the variety program Grade One Freshman.
 She then made her acting debut in the campus web drama Campus Basketball Situation, and also featured in the youth sports drama Tornado Girl.

 In 2017, Xing played the lead role in the romance comedy series Master Devil Do Not Kiss Me.
 The web drama was a hit and led to increased recognition for Xing.
 Xing also played lead roles in web dramas Basketball Fever and The Faded Light Years.